 It’s fast.
 It’s accurate.
 It’s non-destructive.
 It’s the Automated Surface Analyst.

 Many Applications for FIPG

-FIPG is used most ubiquitously in the automotive sector but because of its effectiveness at electromagnetic interference (EMI) shielding for electronics packaged within larger structures.
-This sealing technique is being utilized widely in medical device manufacturing, consumer electronics and telecommunications.
+FIPG is used almost ubiquitously in the automotive sector, but because of its effectiveness at electromagnetic interference (EMI) shielding for electronics packaged within larger structures.
+This sealing technique is being utilized widely in medical device manufacturing, consumer electronics, and telecommunications.

-If you’re an automotive manufacturer you likely use FIPG to seal your oil pans to your engine block, engine cover to engine block, intake manifolds, thermostat housings, pump covers, etc. You’ve likely been using it for years.
+If you’re an automotive manufacturer, you likely use FIPG to seal your oil pans to your engine block, engine cover to the engine block, intake manifolds, thermostat housings, pump covers, etc. You’ve likely been using it for years.